-MDC recruits a talent, passionate recent college graduate each year to work one full year as a staff member at MDC.
+MDC recruits a talented and passionate recent college graduate each year to work one full year as a paid staff member at MDC.
+They Autry Fellow works on a range of projects addressing pressing issues of equity in the South.

 Applications are posted in late September or early October and due in early January.